Lawhornmatt/PasswordGenerator/README.md

 This is a website featuring javascript enabling you to generate a random password.
 I plan on the following options:

-* Choose your password length
+* Choose from two different password styles (random characters OR XKCD style taken from below comic)
-* Choose from two different password styles (random characters OR my prefered method based on XKCD)
+* Variable password length

 <img src="./images/XKCD936.png" alt="A silly comic about passwords" width="550"/>